Skip to main content

 Local MCP (CLI only)

-Local configuration for users who only want to use dbt CLI commands with dbt Core or Fusion
+Local configuration for users who only want to use dbt commands with dbt Core or Fusion

 {